Pardoxa/Lampe2/README.md

 # Note:

+You should follow the instructions on the [raspberry part](https://github.com/Pardoxa/lamp2) first.

-Currently I assume that you are paired with the raspberry and the raspberry  is named (host name) "unit2".
+If you did, you are now paired with the raspberry.

-If you named your pi differently, you have to change the name in the strings.xml
+Use Android studio to install the app and have fun :)